-The physical size and weight of the Olympus E-410 and the Panasonic GX7 are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The side-by-side display below illustrates the physical size and weight of the Olympus E-410 and the Panasonic GX7.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-410 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX7 is notably smaller (26 percent) than the Olympus E-410.
 Moreover, the GX7 is markedly lighter (8 percent) than the E-410.
 In this context, it is worth noting that neither the E-410 nor the GX7 are weather-sealed.